WallarooLabs/wally/book/go/api/api.md

 #### Example `StateBuilder`

-Return an `RunningVoteTotal` object with the values initialized to defaults.
+Return a `RunningVoteTotal` object with the values initialized to defaults.

 ```go
 type RunningVotesTotalBuilder struct {}